willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-e5-guide.md

 ## Technical and deployment resources available to you

-- Organizations with a minimum number of Copilot licenses are eligible for a Microsoft coinvestment in deployment and adoption through eligible Microsoft Partners.
+- Organizations with a minimum number of Copilot licenses are eligible for a Microsoft co-investment in deployment and adoption through eligible Microsoft Partners.

   To learn more, see [Microsoft 365 Copilot Partner Directory](https://cloudpartners.transform.microsoft.com/copilot-directory).